Back to School Tips for Teens Headed to College

 Colleges try to match roommates using vague general qualities.
 But individual differences, like being a morning or night person, studying needs, cleanliness, privacy and partying pose the most difficult challenges.

 At the least, roommates need to be respectful of each other’s needs and space.
 Resolving differences requires good communication, problem-solving and negotiation skills.
 Knowing how to hold a house meeting is essential, because resolving conflicts often requires consensus decisions.
 So where do they learn these skills?
 At home — which brings us full-circle again.

 The process of separating, being independent and “leaving home” actually starts the day our children are born.
 So parents need to have different roles, at each phase.

 Throughout the years, develop and maintain mutual respect, open communication and trust.
 For these will be the foundation of your relationship – from cradle to college, and beyond.

-If you want less stress, more ease and to feel confident in your parenting, sign up for the FREE 30-Day Challenge.
-You will get additional insights, information and practical tools and tips about teaching responsibility and independence by learning the Universal Blueprint® Effective Response Formula and getting personalized support for applying it to the challenges you face.
-Sign up for the FREE 30-Day Challenge now.
+If you want less stress, more ease and to feel confident in your parenting, sign up for the 7 Keys to Parenting Success free ebook.
+You will get additional insights, information and practical tools and tips about teaching responsibility and independence by learning the Universal Blueprint® you face.
+Sign up for the 7 Keys to Parenting Success free ebook now.

 Reprint Guidelines: You may publish/reprint any article from our site for non-commercial purposes in your ezine, website, blog, forum, RSS feed or print publication, as long as it is the entire un-edited article and title and includes the article’s source credit, including the author’s bio and active links as they appear with the article.
 We also appreciate a quick note/e-mail telling us where you are reprinting the article.
 To request permission from the author to publish this article in print or for commercial purposes, please complete and send us a Permission to Reprint Form.